 Resolution

-Important: Objects in S3 aren't always automatically owned by the AWS account that uploads them.
-It's a best practice to use the Bucket owner enforced setting when changing Object Ownership.
-However, this option turns off all bucket ACLs and ACLs on any objects in your bucket.
+Important: Objects in Amazon S3 aren't automatically owned by the AWS account that uploads the objects.
+When you change the S3 Object Ownership setting, it's a best practice to use the Bucket owner enforced setting.
+However, this option turns off all bucket access control lists (ACLs) and ACLs on any objects in your bucket.

 {